-ENEC states that the current scope of the EQAM addresses only those activities associated with the construction licence covering site selection, design, procurement, and construction, and that additional aspects will be added to the EQAM as the project advances.
+ENEC states that the current scope of the EQAM addresses only those activities associated with the construction licence covering site selection, design, procurement, construction, and initial commissioning activities, and that additional aspects of commissioning and operations will be addressed in the FSAR.

-The FANR staff detailed safety evaluation of the applicant's management system and quality assurance program is provided in the PART 2 of the Safety Evaluation Report.
+The FANR staff detailed safety evaluation of the applicant's management system and quality assurance program is provided in the Part 2 of the Safety Evaluation Report.

-3.6 Comparison of Barakah Units 1 and 2 to Reference Plant
+3.6 Comparison of Barakah Units 3 and 4 to Reference Plant